entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

                                     are the same as that of --use-postprocessor (default: pre_process)
-    --xattrs                        Write metadata to the video file's xattrs (using dublin core and xdg standards)
+    --xattrs                        Write metadata to the video file's xattrs (using Dublin Core and XDG standards)
     --concat-playlist POLICY        Concatenate videos in a playlist.
 One of "never", "always", or "multi_video"
                                     (default; only when the videos form a single show).
-All the video files must have same codecs and number of streams to be concatable.
+All the video files must have the same codecs and number of streams to be concatenable.
 The "pl_video:" prefix can be
                                     used with "--paths" and "--output" to set the output filename for the concatenated
                                     files.
 See "OUTPUT TEMPLATE" for details
     --fixup POLICY                  Automatically correct known faults of the file.
 One of never (do nothing), warn (only emit a warning), detect_or_warn (the
-                                    default; fix file if we can, warn otherwise), force (try fixing even if file already exists)
+                                    default; fix the file if we can, warn otherwise), force (try fixing even if the file already exists)
     --ffmpeg-location PATH          Location of the ffmpeg binary; either the path to the binary or its containing directory --exec [WHEN:]CMD               Execute a command, optionally prefixed with when to execute it, separated by a ":".
                                     Supported values of "WHEN" are the same as that of --use-postprocessor (default:
                                     after_move).
-Same syntax as the output
-                                    template can be used to pass any field as arguments to the command.
+The same syntax as the output template can be used to pass any field as arguments to the command.
 If no fields are passed, %(filepath,_filename|)q is appended